Constraining extra-fermion(s) from the Higgs boson data: The Higgs rate fits

-We are now able to interpret the typical shapes of the best-fit regions and their dependences on the effective parameters.
-First, the typical oblique direction (or diagonal positioning) of the best-fit domains, for fixed $c_t=1$, around the best-fit point, at $c_{gg}=0.66$ and $c_{\gamma\gamma}=-1.09$ in Fig.(\ref{Fig:cbVAR})[c], can be understood as follows -- the orientations of the three other best-fit region groups are then deduced through the reflection symmetries along $c_{gg}$ and $c_{\gamma\gamma}$.
+At this level, one is able to interpret the typical shapes of the obtained best-fit regions.
+The typical oblique direction (diagonal positioning) of the best-fit domains, for example for the fixed value, $c_t=1$, around the best-fit point, at $c_{gg}=0.66$ and $c_{\gamma\gamma}=-1.09$ in Fig.(\ref{Fig:cbVAR})[c], can be understood as follows -- the orientations of the three other best-fit region groups are then deduced through the reflection symmetries along $c_{gg}$ and $c_{\gamma\gamma}$.
 Starting from this best-fit point and decreasing $c_{gg}$ tends to decrease $\sigma_{\rm gg \to h}$ and hence to degrade the fits for diphoton rates, a degradation which must be compensated by the $c_{\gamma\gamma}$ decrease ($\vert c_{\gamma\gamma}\vert$ increase enhancing $\Gamma_{\rm h\to \gamma\gamma}$) to remain below $68.27\%{\rm C.L.}$